History of United Airlines: Merger with Continental (2010)

-United Airlines Boeing 777-200 taking off from Los Angeles International Airport in December 2010.
-The new branding combines the United name with the Continental Airlines “globe” livery that was introduced by Continental in 1991.
+United Boeing 777-200 taking off from Los Angeles in December 2010.
+The branding combines the United name with the "globe" livery that was introduced by Continental in 1991.

 On April 16, 2010, United resumed merger talks with Continental Airlines.
 The board of directors of both Continental and UAL Corporation reached an agreement to combine operations to create the world's largest airline on May 2, 2010.
 The combined carrier would take the United Airlines name but use Continental's logo and livery.
 The carrier would be headquartered in Chicago, with Continental CEO Jeff Smisek acting as CEO of the combined airline.
 The merger was contingent upon shareholder and regulatory approval, but was approved by the European Union.

 On August 11, 2010, United and Continental revealed a new logo based on that of Continental, to be used for the post-merger United.
 On August 27, 2010, the US Justice Department approved the Continental-United merger, partially due to the fact that the two airlines agreed to lease 18 take-off and 18 landing slots at Newark Liberty International Airport to Southwest Airlines.
 On September 17, 2010, United shareholders approved the merger deal with Continental.
 On October 1, 2010, UAL Corporation completed its acquisition of Continental Airlines, and changed its name to United Continental Holdings, Inc. UAL acquired Continental and Continental shareholders received 1.05 of UAL shares for each Continental share they owned.

 Both carriers planned to begin merging operations in 2011 to form the world's biggest carrier, and expected to receive a single operating certificate by late 2011.
 The merged airline would use Continental's single operating certificate (SOC) (using the "United" name), while those of United and Air Micronesia would be surrendered.
 On the other hand, the merged airline would use United's maintenance certificate and allow Continental's maintenance certificate to lapse.

 The two airlines remained separate until the operational integration was completed in early-2012.
 United and Continental announced that United Mileage Plus would be the remaining frequent flyer program of the two airlines.
 The airline received a single operating certificate from the FAA on November 30, 2011.